 Pre-Registration onlineclick to expand

-In order to register for the Press program, please send a mail, with a copy of your press credentials attached to email@example.com.
+In order to register for the press program, please send an e-mail, with a copy of your press credentials attached to email@example.com.
 Your credentials will be checked and when approved, you will receive a link to the online press registration form.

-Online registration for the 20th Congress of EHA opens on February 1, 2015.
+Online registration for the 22nd Congress of EHA opens in January 2017.

 Media representatives are required to pre-register online.
 Registration requests by third-party organizations will be rejected without recourse.